 Emergency funds should ideally be robust enough to cover 3-6 months’ worth of living expenses.
 If you already have an emergency fund, it may have been depleted during the pandemic and need some replenishing.
 If you don’t yet have an emergency fund, or your fund isn’t large enough to cover several months without a steady income, you may want to use some of the stimulus money to build it up so you have a cushion to fall back on during lean times.

 According to the Federal Reserve Bank, Americans owed a collective $930 billion in credit card debt during the fourth quarter of 2019.
 Using some of your stimulus check to pay off high-interest debt would be a great way to get a guaranteed return on the money, says Chris Chen, of Insight Financial Strategists in Newton, Massachusetts.

 This advice only applies to credit cards and other private, high-interest loans.
-The federal government put a 6-month freeze on most student loan debts, so they should not be as high a priority right now.
+The federal government put a temporary freeze on most student loan debts, so they should not be as high a priority right now.

 Boost your savings

 If your emergency fund is already full and you’ve made headway on your debt, it can be a good idea to use some of the stimulus money to add to your Scott Credit Union savings account.
 The money in your savings can be used to cover long-term financial goals, such as funding a dream vacation or covering the down payment on a new home.